legattivet-creator/vetmedrec-legal/privacy-policy-en.md

 •	cloud storage providers;
 •	push notification systems;
 •	mapping and geolocation services.
+Some third-party services may involve international data transfers, always in compliance with GDPR safeguards.
 VetMedRec does not control and is not responsible for third-party privacy practices.
 9. DATA SUBJECT RIGHTS
 Under GDPR, users have the right to: